Installation & IDE Setup

 IDE Support

-Mill supports IntelliJ and VSCode, both via the standard Build Server Protocol
+Mill supports IntelliJ and VSCode and in general any client of the standard Build Server Protocol (BSP).

 IntelliJ